ZakaWright/timeliner/README.md

 # Timeliner

-This is an Incident Response timeline tool made for DSU's CSC_842 S
+This is an Incident Response timeline tool made for DSU's CSC_842 Security Tool Development Course

 ## Project Overview/Motivation